Yamaha F50 Outboard 100-Hour Service

 Step 3.
 Install a new fuel filter and reinstall the fuel filter cup to the motor.
 Pump the fuel primer bulb a few times, and check the filter cup for any leaks.
 If there's a leak, tighten the cup further.

-Checking a Yamaha F50TLR Outboard's Trim & Tilt Assembly
+Yamaha 50HP Trim & Tilt Assembly Check

 Step 1.
 Attach a grease gun to each of the zerk fittings on the trim and tilt assembly, and gently pump in new grease until you see it just beginning to squeeze out from the joints.